 - Marine park entry fees

-- Round trip air transfers between Belize City and Punta Gorda on Tropic Air
+- Round trip Tropic Air flight to and from Belize City and Punta Gorda

 - Belizean fishing license (can be purchased at lodge)